 American Persimmon

 The Persimmon tree is native to the Southeastern US but can be found across the eastern US thanks to breeding making this tree hardy to zone 4.
-The persimmon is self fertile but will produce more and better fruit with a companion.
 The fruit is elongated and oval shaped.
 When ripe, the persimmon blushes bright orange with slight redness and is NOT to be eaten before it is ripe.

 It is horribly astringent before ripeness.
 Unusual to fruits and in a process called bletting, the fruits needs a touch of frost to push it over the ripe edge.
 Therefore, the fruit ripens in October.
 However, once allowed to ripen, the fruit is incredibly juicy and wonderfully sweet.
 Popular in desserts, the persimmon is also excellent for drying, canning, and eating right off the tree.
 For those who haven't eaten a persimmon- its sort of a cross between an apple and a tomato.